tanayseven/code-server-infra/README.md

 tfenv install
 tfenv use
 ```
+4a.
+To setup a new keypair run: `ssh-keygen -t rsa -f ~/.ssh/code_server -P ""`
 5. To spin up the infrastructure, run `terraform apply`
 6. To shut down the infrastructure run `terraform destroy`